WHAT, WHY, HOW

 App development in ecology is a new and exciting area for exploration and development.
 Mobile devices connect us to the internet, each other, and, with the many sensors available on mobile devices, to our environment.

-The theme of the ESA 2016 conference is Novel Ecosystems in the Anthropocene and builds on the theme, Ecological Science at the Frontier.
+The theme of the ESA 2017 conference is "Linking biodiversity, material cycling and ecosystems services in a changing world" and builds on the theme, Ecological Science at the Frontier.
 We are seeking to bridge the gap between the tech world and the field of ecology by opening another avenue for research and development and by developing a novel way to engage students in learning by using their mobile devices.

 Simple App Creation Using MIT App Inventor